Pediatric Brain Tumor Research in the Symons Laboratory

 Markowitz D, Ha G, Ruggieri R and Symons M. 2017.
 Microtubule-targeting agents can sensitize cancer cells to ionizing radiation by an interphase-based mechanism.
 Onco Targets Ther.
 10: 5633-5642.

-Click the title to view the article
+Click to view each article:

 Articles About Research Funded By Project To Cure